 An ornamental container with lettuce or even kohlrabi would look nice in the sunroom, too.
 And we would not mind the seedlings taking over the room during early spring.

-For growing food, we have had amazing experiences with the geodesic dome greenhouse.
+For growing food, we are having amazing experiences with the geodesic dome greenhouse.
 A Dome Greenhouse can be built for a fraction of a cost compared to a passive solar greenhouse.
 Even with our greenhouse poly cover, we can grow in the dome from April to October.
 With polycarbonate panels, we could easily cover the longer daylight days from the end of February to the end of October.

 Thank you for following along.
 Wishing you peace, love, and light closing this year and starting a new one.